 - An act done, or decision made, under this Act, for, or on behalf of a person who lacks capacity must be done, or made, in his best interests.

 - Before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person’s rights and freedom of action.

 These principles should be followed and applied to any decision making to ensure the appropriate action is taken in individual cases.

-For more information about the Mental Capacity Act and to ensure you are being compliant, consult the Mental Capacity Act Code of Practice.
+If you need more information around how the Mental Capacity Act should be used in practice, consult the Mental Capacity Act Code of Practice.